niclui/writing/_posts/2022-03-18-Generating-Robustness-Adapting-Question-and-Answering-systems-to-new-domains.md

 We are given 3 in-domain training datasets, each with 50,000 samples.
 The datasets are SQuAD (Wikipedia articles), NaturalQuestions (Wikipedia articles), and NewsQA (news articles).
 We are also given 3 out-of-domain training datasets, each with approximately 100 samples.
 The datasets are RelationExtraction (Wikipedia articles), DuoRC (movie reviews), and RACE (examination questions).
 Performance is evaluated on the out-of-domain validation set.

 # Baseline
 Our baseline model is a DistilBERT trained solely on in-domain data.
-It achieves an F1 score of 49.88.
-In the sections below, I will talk about the techniques we employed, followed by any interesting insights we gleaned.
+It achieves an **F1 score of 49.88**.
+In the sections below, I will talk about the techniques we employed, followed by overall results and insights.

 # Techniques